CyVerse-Ansible/ansible-irods-env/README.md

 [![Build Status](https://travis-ci.org/CyVerse-Ansible/ansible-irods-env.svg?branch=master)](https://travis-ci.org/CyVerse-Ansible/ansible-irods-env)
 [![Ansible Galaxy](https://img.shields.io/ansible/role/18189.svg)](https://galaxy.ansible.com/CyVerse-Ansible/irods-env/)

-__DEPRECATED__ Please use irods-server-cfg role to generate irods_environment.json file for server.
+__DEPRECATED__ Please use [cyverse-ansible.irods-server-cfg](https://galaxy.ansible.com/CyVerse-Ansible/irods-server-cfg/) to generate irods_environment.json file for server.

 This role creates an irods_environment.json file.
 It can create both the client form for use by iCommands, iRODS FUSE client, etc., as well as the server form used by the iRODS servers.